Real Yields and Gold

 What they do not do is explain every move in gold on their own.
 Shorter-term price action can be shaped by positioning, liquidity conditions, policy surprise, or shifts in defensive demand.
 Real yields should therefore be treated as one important explanatory lens, not as a complete model of gold.

 There is also a measurement issue.
 Real yields depend partly on inflation expectations, and those expectations are inferred rather than directly observed.
 That makes the signal valuable but still interpretive.
-In practice, the real-yield framework works best when it is used to clarify the opportunity-cost backdrop for gold rather than to force every market move into a single-variable explanation.
+In practice, the framework works best when it is used to clarify the opportunity-cost backdrop for gold rather than to force every move into a single-variable explanation.

 FAQ